MrMaksimize/allplayers.github.com/_posts/2012-09-23-allplayers-kick-awesome-podcast-number-6-hackathon.markdown

  * Knowledge of how other groups want to use our product API
  * Promote quality working apps (Slideshow apps are mentioned several times)

 We also talk about tools that are great for hackathons.
-In particular twitter bootstrap, some sdks we built, and OAth in general.
+In particular twitter bootstrap, some sdks we built, and OAuth in general.

 ## Picks:
 * Allan - [Whitehouse Honey Ale](https://petitions.whitehouse.gov/petition/release-recipe-honey-ale-home-brewed-white-house/XkpkYwc0)
 * Chris
-    - High Jacks Allan's Pick
+    - Hijacks Allan's Pick
     - [Twitter Bootstrap](http://twitter.github.com/bootstrap/)
     - [allplayers-theme overrides](https://github.com/AllPlayers/allplayers-theme)
 * Max: